 - Private Vehicle (15 passenger capacity or less): $30.
 Valid for 7 days.

 - Per Person: $15.
 Valid for 7 days.

 - Youth 15 and under are admitted free.

 - By Car

 Love this?
-Explore the entire list of things to do in Zion National Park before you plan your trip.
+Explore the entire list of places to visit in Zion National Park before you plan your trip.

 Fancy a good night's sleep after a tiring day?
 Check out where to stay in Zion National Park and book an accommodation of your choice.

 15.14% of people who visit Zion National Park include Zion-mt.
 Carmel Highway in their plan